lyind/handbork/content/docs/product/managed-apps/dev-experience/git-subtree.md

 for being accepted by upstream:

 {{% alert title="Pay attention" color="warning" %}}
-GitHub automatically closes the Pull Request in the upstream repository once you merge the subtree PR in the apps repository.
+GitHub automatically closes the Pull Request in the upstream repository once you merge the subtree PR in the app's repository.
 You can simply re-open it.
 {{% /alert %}}

-- go to "upstream copy" repository, update remote "upstream" and fetch changes into the "upstream-main" branch (Step 1 of [I want to update to the latest version from upstream](i-want-to-update-to-the-latest-version-from-upstream))
+- go to "upstream copy" repository, update remote "upstream" and fetch changes into the "upstream-main" branch (Step 1 of [I want to update to the latest version from upstream](i-want-to-update-to-the-latest-version-from-upstreami-want-to-update-to-the-latest-version-from-upstream))
 - create a branch "my-feature" from "upstream-main"
 - when ready, create a PR (PR1) for "upstream"
 - create another PR (PR2) to merge "my-feature" into "main"
-- when PR2 is merged, update "chart repo" dependency on "upstream-copy/master" as in point 2 in [normal upstream update](#I-want-to-update-to-the-latest-version-from-upstream)
+- when PR2 is merged, update "chart repo" dependency on "upstream-copy/master" as in point 2 in [normal upstream update](#i-want-to-update-to-the-latest-version-from-upstream)
-- when PR1 is merged, remove local "my-feature" branch and update our dependencies as in [normal upstream update](#I-want-to-update-to-the-latest-version-from-upstream)
+- when PR1 is merged, remove local "my-feature" branch and update our dependencies as in [normal upstream update](#i-want-to-update-to-the-latest-version-from-upstream)

 ### I want to make changes that I don't want to be ever sent to upstream

 Do this if you want to make any Giant Swarm specific changes to the chart.
-We have two options about where to do that and it's up to you to think where it makes the most sense.
+We have two options about where to do that, and it's up to you to think where it makes the most sense.

 1. In the "chart repo" - this should be your default.